Basic Types

 are not supported yet.

-The default type of integer constants is currently i32
+The default type of integer constants is currently i32, but this

 Here is a small example that calculates and prints the ranges of wrap-around integer types: